Selection Of Honing Oil

 Honing is an abrasive process (similar to grinding) at comparatively slow speed from which the stock is removed from metallic or non-metallic surfaces by a bonded abrasive sticks called honing sticks/tools.

-Honing improves the accuracy and finish of automobile cylinder bores, hydraulic cylinders, and similar parts.
+Honing oils improve the accuracy and finish of automobile cylinder bores, hydraulic cylinders, and similar parts.
 The honing machine consists of four fine-grain abrasive stones attached to an expandable tool that is then slowly revolved and oscillated inside the cylinder until the desired finish and diameter are obtained.
-In Honing process simultaneous rotating and reciprocation motion is given to the stick and the surface thus produced will have a characteristic cross-hatch lay (Honey comb type) pattern
+In honing oils process simultaneous rotating and reciprocation motion is given to the stick and the surface thus produced will have a characteristic cross-hatch lay (Honeycomb type) pattern

 - Oil & Gass